Edited by: Keri Stooksbury

 If you add your entire party to the same account, they will be able to scan their photos anywhere in the park and these will all be stored in a central location.
 If you decide you like the photos enough to buy them, Disney is happy to sell you the high-quality versions for up to 45 days after your vacation.

-You can choose to buy individual photos at about $20 per photo (!), or you can opt for the Memory Maker package, which includes unlimited downloads of your Disney photos and videos for $199 ($169 purchased in advance).
+You can choose to buy individual photos for about $20 per photo (!), or you can opt for the Memory Maker package, which includes unlimited downloads of your Disney photos and videos for $199 ($169 purchased in advance).

 Hot Tip: If you’re staying for more than 1 day and link your entire party in 1 account, you can split the cost of the Memory Maker and potentially get hundreds of photos for only $169 — bringing the per photo cost down to just pennies.
 We like to make Shutterfly albums of our trips with the photos.